 Wake up in the cool, pine scented air tinged with the smoky remnants of your campfire.
-There is nothing like unplugging and escaping the noise and chaos of modern life.
+There’s nothing like unplugging and escaping the noise and chaos of modern life.
 Choose from options ranging from off-the-grid camping to modern sites with convenient amenities.
 Keep in mind, some established campgrounds fill up on holiday weekends and busy summer times.
-Check with the BLM and Forest Service local office (970) 641-0471 Mon – Fri: 9 – 5, to reserve some campsites before arriving.
+Check with the BLM and Forest Service local office (970) 641-0471 Mon – Fri: 9 – 5, to reserve campsites before arriving.
 Reservations may also be made at Recreation.gov.

 If you’d rather go glamping: Check out Three Rivers Resort for cabin rentals that keep you close to nature.

 If you run out of luck or don’t want to spend money on an established campground, there are plenty of dispersed camping options close to Crested Butte.
 Each of the valleys have a number of dispersed camping locations, but please be aware of private property.
 If you are uncertain, a good rule is to continue up the road and keep an eye out for a site that looks like people have camped there in the past.
 Dispersed campsites are primitive sites that do not offer any services, and they may or may not have a fire ring.
 There is a 14 day limit for each dispersed campsite.